Equine Medicine and Care

 Horses need regular preventive dental maintenance every six months to one year.
-Unlike people, horses’ teeth have an eruption rate of two-three mm per year.
+Unlike people, horses’ teeth continuously erupt (around 2-3 mm/year).
 The teeth should wear in correspondence to yearly eruption rate.
+As teeth wear – even in normal, healthy mouths – ridges and hooks can form due to the natural chewing motion horses exhibit.
+This can cause discomfort or difficulty eating.
 Malocclusions, or improper position of the teeth, can lead to many health issues and behavioral problems.

-- Poor body condition due to improperly chewed forage which cannot be digested as it should be.
+- Poor body condition (due to improperly chewed forage which cannot be digested)

-- Resistance to bridling and carrying a bit.
+- Resistance to bridling or carrying a bit.

 - Head tossing or tilting.